Blosc/c-blosc2/README_CFRAME_FORMAT.rst

                                    |
                                    +--> Byte for special values

-If the most significant bit (7) of the most significant byte above (byte N, as little endian is used) is set, that represents a chunk with a run-length of special values.
+The most significant byte above (byte N, as little endian is used) is reserved to represent a chunk with a run-length of special values.
 The supported special values are:

 :special_values:
     (``uint8``) Flags for special values.